What you’ll learn

 This is not the case 100%.
-However, when it comes to smaller and fragmented suppliers, the number of cases increase.
+However, when it comes to smaller and fragmented suppliers, the number of cases increases.

 You must understand Chinese culture first

-Ethics and morals in China is different to western countries.
+Ethics and morals in China are different to western countries.

 Here’s a perfect example of the difference in mentality.